JWCISLO85/python-email-parser/README.md

 <h1>Phishing Email Detetctor </h1>
  This was a project that I did as part of my Security Scripting with Python course at Champlain College.
 I managed to create a script that took words from a suspicious word list that I created.
 These are words that are common in Phishing emails.
-I used Imap to connect to the gmail inbox and th date module to.
+I used Imap to connect to the Gmail inbox and the date module to set the time to retrieve the first 10 emails.
+ The email module was used to parse through these emails.
+In the future I want to be able to read the header and extract urls.

 <h1>What it does</h1>